kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 It could also inject a `validator` on the pipe which `validate-value` will use to validate if present.

 Obviously, having the same validation logic on both Pipe and Resource doesn't make any sense.
-If a Pipe or Resource can be stand-alone with a value, and the value can be transferred between them we need a more clever design:
+If a Pipe or Resource can be stand-alone with a value, and the value can be transferred between them we need a more clever design...

 ## Value object